 Unlike Opacitor, Jalen prefers statistical sampling over bytecode instrumentation.
-It also refers to providing percentages rather than raw Joules values.
-This is because that changing hardware changes the results received which is not a problem that Opacitor finds.
-Offering the results as a percentage means that results do not change drastically when the hardware changes like it do when it is a Joule's count.
+It also presents data as percentages rather than raw Joules values.
+This is because different hardware changes the determined results which is not a problem that Opacitor finds.
+Offering the results as a percentage means that results do not change drastically when the hardware changes as they do when the data are presented as a Joules count.

 Optimization Framework for Mobile Applications.